headermask image

-In the 2 years since I started Lifespan of a Chennette (I started July 8, 2006!), I have encountered only a few Caribbean food blogs, but many more over the last few months.
+When I first started Lifespan of a Chennette (July 8, 2006!), there were only a few Caribbean food blogs I encountered, but in the last 2 years there have been so many more I have found, from the diaspora and from right at home in the West Indies.
 I hope there are going to be even more in the future, so that “Caribbean” food on the internet won’t just be people chucking pineapple or mango into everything, but a true reflection of what Caribbean people eat, and our varied history as reflected in our traditional foods.
-So, I thought I would list the Caribbean food blogs I know, in the hopes that if there are others people tell me :-) .
-I I am listing by country, and I know you’ll understand if I start with Trinidad and Tobago :-) As it turns out, the majority of blogs that I have found out there are by Trinis, or linked to T&T. But that may be because I haven’t found any others?
+So, I thought I would list the Caribbean food blogs I know, in the hopes that if there are others people tell me :-).
+I I am listing by country, and I know you’ll understand if I start with Trinidad and Tobago As it turns out, the majority of blogs that I have found out there are by Trinis, or linked to T&T. But that may be because I haven’t found any others?

 TRINIDAD AND TOBAGO